tjcj211/Network-Sim/README.md

 Contributions:
 ------------
 Charles:
+* Setup LinkStateDev branch in GitHub repository for developing the Link State Routing algorithm.
 * Designed, Built, and Tested the LinkStateRouter.java file.
   * Dijkstra's shortest path algorithm
+  * Construction of Routing Table
   * LSP packet creation and transmission to all routers on network
   * Recalculation of PING periodically to construct new LSP (before old ones expire)
 * Wrote the "Instructions" section in the README